Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 The church shall receive the nominees made by the nominating committee and shall elect all officers and teachers except the pastor at the annual business meeting.

-## Article VI
-## BANK ACCOUNTS AND SPENDING LIMITATIONS
+## ARTICLE VI <br/> BANK ACCOUNTS AND SPENDING LIMITATIONS

 ### 6.01 - Bank Accounts

-The Church, through its Deacons and Treasurer, is authorized to set up any financial accounts, such as, but not limited to , checking, savings, brokerage, certificate of deposit, or any other financial account deemed necessary by the membership.
+The Church, through its Deacons and Treasurer, is authorized to set up any financial accounts, such as, but not limited to, checking, savings, brokerage, certificate of deposit, or any other financial account deemed necessary by the membership.
 The treasurer, assistant treasurer or an active Deacon shall sign all checks, drafts, or other orders for the payment of money.

 ### 6.02 - Check Signers

-The Church, through its Deacons and Treasurer, is authorized to set up any financial accounts, such as, but not limited to , checking, savings, brokerage, certificate of deposit, or any other financial account deemed necessary by the membership.
+The Church, through its Deacons and Treasurer, is authorized to set up any financial accounts, such as, but not limited to, checking, savings, brokerage, certificate of deposit, or any other financial account deemed necessary by the membership.
 The treasurer, assistant treasurer or an active Deacon shall sign all checks, drafts, or other orders for the payment of money.

 ### 6.03 - Limitations of Check Signers

 When the Church has any non-budgeted expenditures requiring an amount over $2,500.00 to be spent, the Church shall mandate that the membership approves such expenditure, and membership shall appoint two (2) individuals who must jointly sign any check in excess of the stated amount.

-## Article VII
-## INSURANCE AUTHORIZATION
+## ARTICLE VII <br/> INSURANCE AUTHORIZATION

 ### 7.01 - Insurance

 The Church may purchase and maintain insurance, at its expense, to protect itself and any Trustee, officer, employee or agent of the Church or who, while a Trustee, officer, employee or agent of the Church, is or was a Trustee, officer, partner, employee or agent of another church, partnership, joint venture, trust, employee benefit plan or other enterprise against any expense, liability or loss, whether or not the Church would have to power to indemnify such person against such expense, liability or loss.

-## Article VIII
-## GENERAL SPENDING AUTHORIZATION
+## ARTICLE VIII <br/> GENERAL SPENDING AUTHORIZATION

 ### 8.01 - Budget